los angeles west coast downtown crop

 If you’re a foodie, an Ensenada, Mexico cruise is the perfect way to sample the region’s bold flavors.
 This lively port city has one of the best food scenes in the Baja peninsula.
 Sandwiched between rolling mountains and the sparkling blue waters of the Pacific, Ensenada is home to some amazing restaurants.
 Fresh seafood features prominently in most dishes, especially signature street food items.
 Like crispy Baja-style fish tacos fried in batter that’s similar to tempura, and refreshing ceviche served with crunchy, golden tostadas.
 You can also enjoy your fill of raw delicacies fresh from the sea, including tender scallops and sea urchins paired with flavorful house-made salsa and pico de gallo.
 The best way to enjoy all of Ensenada’s many delicious food finds is with an ice-cold beer — and this Baja city is home to several great breweries.
 Most offer tours and guided tastings, though you can also ask for a local selection of beer at any beach bar or restaurant in town.

-Whether you’re looking to spend a few days unwinding on some of the West Coast’s best beaches or want to fill every moment with new discoveries, cruises from Los Angeles onboard Navigator of the Seas® offer the perfect mix of sun-soaked relaxation and bold, adrenaline-amping thrills.
-Remember that these are just some of the many experiences you can look forward to onboard and onshore.
-If you haven’t already booked your 3- or 4-night cruise from LA, explore open sailings here.
+Whether you’re looking to spend a few days unwinding on some of the West Coast’s best beaches or want to fill every moment with new discoveries, cruises from Los Angeles offer the perfect mix of sun-soaked relaxation and bold, adrenaline-amping thrills.
+Remember that Catalina Island, Ensenada and Cabo are just some of the many places you can look forward to on your next quick trip.

 RELATED ARTICLES